treytuscai/spring-petclinic/sonarqube-setup-tutorial.md

    - **Description:** SonarQube Token
 3. Click **Create**

+Note: The SonarQube Scanner plugin is required for the SonarQube servers section to appear in Jenkins System settings.
+Without it, you won't be able to configure the SonarQube server in Step 6.4.
 ### 6.4 Configure SonarQube Server in Jenkins

 1. Go to **Manage Jenkins** → **System**